NGH14/daily-component/004.Google Input Style/README.md

 > Reimplement the input that inspired Google's style

-The key concept in this style is moving or animation the label which relocated to the border of the input.
+The key concept in this style is moving or animation the label which moved to the border of the input.

 ```css
 .form__input:focus ~ .form__label,